Mindaugas Sadauskas: 2013-2014

 In the summer of 2013, Sadauskas competed at the XXVII Universiade Games in Kazan, Russia.
-During his performances, he qualified to the semifinals in the 50 m Freestyle and ended up in the 14th place with a time of 0:23:02 sec.
+During his performances, he qualified for the semifinals in the 50 m Freestyle and finished in 14th place with a time of 0:23:02 sec.

 At the 2013 FINA World Championships in Barcelona, Spain, Sadauskas participated in the 50m. and 100 m.
-Freestyle events.
-However, he failed to advance to the finals.
-Besides that, Sadauskas and his teammates Danas Rapsys, Giedrius Titenis and Tadas Duskinas participated in the 400 Medley Relay were they placed in 13th place with a new national record of 3:36:72.
+Freestyle events, but did not advance to the finals.
+Sadauskas and his teammates Danas Rapsys, Giedrius Titenis and Tadas Duskinas participated in the 400 Medley Relay where they placed 13th with a new national record of 3:36:72.
 Sadauskas also set an individual-split time of 0:48:76seconds.

-At the 2013 LEN European Short Course Championship in Herning, Denmark, Sadauskas and his teammates Danas Rapsys, Giedrius Titenis and Tadas Duskinas were 4th in the 200Medley Relay with a time of 1:35:26sec. which was also a new national record.
+At the 2013 LEN European Short Course Championship in Herning, Denmark, Sadauskas and his teammates Danas Rapsys, Giedrius Titenis and Tadas Duskinas were 4th in the 200Medley Relay with a time of 1:35:26, a new national record.